 Time to go.

-Packed in two separate cars, we set off on our grand provencal adventure.
+Packed in two separate cars, we set off on our grand southern adventure.

 First stop, the Colorado Provencal.
 Pray tell, what exactly is the Colorado Provencal?
-I am glad you asked.
-It is a former ocher-mining quarry with yellow and red rock formations, creating a surreal desert experience.
-Nothing like I’ve ever seen in the US (sarcasm), and the best possible place to be on a 100 degree day (sarcasm, oops I did it again).
-Real talk: boob sweat is running down my back and starting to pool in my underpants within two minutes of the hike.
+I’m glad you asked.
+It’s a former ocher-mining quarry with yellow and red rock formations, creating a surreal desert experience.
+Nothing like I’ve ever seen in the US (sarcasm), and the best possible place to be on a 100 degree day (sarcasm x 2).
+Real talk: within the first two minutes of the hike, boob sweat is already running down my back and pooling in my underpants.

 Are we there yet?

 Second and third stops.
-Nothing like a refreshing stroll around villages sitting on top of hills (it is closer to the sun that way) in the midst of lavender fields, and built entirely of heat-absorbing stones.
-But who’s here to complain?
-We have an entire state to visit in one day.
+Nothing like a refreshing stroll around villages sitting on top of hills (they’re closer to the sun that way) in the midst of lavender fields, and built entirely of heat-absorbing stones.
+But who’s there to complain?
+We have an entire state to visit in one day!
 Tick tock.

 I scurry from one shaded area to the next.
-There is only one fault in my master plan: it is now nearing noon and you know what noon does to shadows.
-It renders them inexistent, much like the amount of water I now have in my bottle.
+There’s only one fault in my master plan: it’s now nearing noon and you know what noon does to shadows.
+It renders them non-existent, much like my water supply.

 Whichever stop, frankly I am no longer counting.
-We are on the verge of a mutiny.
+We’re on the verge of a mutiny.
 We vote pro or cons visiting yet another charming village located in the middle of, guess what, more lavender fields.
 I vote for.
+I get huffed at and side-glanced.
 What on earth was I thinking???

-Luckily, our very last stop is the antithesis of all previous ones.
+Luckily, our very last stop is the antithesis of all the previous ones.
 An oasis, truly.
-Nestled in between hills as opposed to on top, Fontaine-de-Vaucluse is cool and fresh and green and has a million gelato stands.
-Introduce me to the mayor, I could just french kiss them!
+Nestled in between hills (as opposed to on top), Fontaine-de-Vaucluse is cool and fresh and green and has a million gelato stands.
+Bring me the Mayor!
+I could just french kiss them.